dullroar/ten-steps-to-linux-survival/Step10.md

 2
 ```

-Obviously if the first command fails, the "and" condition as a whole
+Obviously if the first command fails, the "and" condition as a whole fails and the expression exits
-fails and the expression exits with a code of `2`.
+with a code of `2`.
 And finally, while the first command failed the second still can execute
 because of the "or", and the whole expression returns `0`.

-\drcap{One more example with ||}
+\drcap{One more example with \texttt{||}}
 ```bash
 ~ $ ls bar || ls foo
 ls: cannot access bar: No such file or directory